Authorisations in water areas

 A constructing authority may take water without a permit or licence to construct or maintain infrastructure.
 The requirements for this exemption are outlined in the Exemption requirements for constructing authorities for the take of water without a water entitlement (PDF, 101KB).

 Environmental authorities and development permits

 A person may take overland flow water that is not more than the volume necessary to satisfy the requirements of an environmental authority or development permit.
 A person may also interfere with the flow of water within a watercourse by impoundment as necessary to satisfy the requirements of an environmental authority.

-Please contact the Department of Natural Resources, Mines and Energy for further clarification whether the take or interference activities do not require an authorisation under the Water Act 2000.
+Please contact the your local business centre for further clarification whether the take or interference activities do not require an authorisation under the Water Act 2000.

 Mining, petroleum and gas activities

 Associated underground water